Thermodynamics and collisionality in firehose-susceptible high-$\beta$ plasmas: The linear theory of firehose instabilities in high- plasmas

 More recent studies that solved the hot-plasma dispersion relation numerically for a bi-Maxwellian plasma discovered the existence of two kinetic variants of the firehose instability: the \emph{resonant parallel firehose instability}~\citep{Gary_1998}, and the \emph{oblique firehose instability}~\citep{Yoon_1993,Hellinger_2000}.
 Modes of the resonant parallel firehose instability are destabilised by gyroresonant interactions with suprathermal ions having parallel velocities $v_{\|} = (\varpi + \Omega_i)/k_{\|}$ (where $\varpi$ is the real frequency of the mode).
 These modes have a characteristic parallel wavenumber $k_{\|} \rho_i \sim 1$ when $\beta_{\|i} \sim \Delta_i \sim 1$, are circularly polarised, right-handed and propagating.
 Although the instability is technically thresholdless [\citet{Sagdeev_1960}; see also appendix~\ref{append_resparfiregrowthrate}], previous numerical studies found that such modes only attain growth rates $\gamma_{\|\rm f}$ at ion-Larmor scales that are not infinitesimal fractions of the ion-Larmor frequency when $\Delta_i$ exceeds some $\beta_{\|i}$-dependent threshold.
 For example, \citet{Matteini_2006} report that, in order for $\gamma_{\|\rm f} \gtrsim 5 \times 10^{-3} \Omega_i$, one requires that $\Delta_i \lesssim -0.6 (\beta_{\|i}-0.63)^{-0.58}$.
 By contrast, oblique firehose modes are non-propagating and linearly polarised, with $k_{\|} \rho_i \sim k_{\perp} \rho_i \sim 0.5$.
 Studies with $\beta_{\|i} \gtrsim 1$ identified a threshold that scales with $\beta_{\|i}$ in the same way as the fluid firehose threshold, but with a less negative numerical prefactor: $\Delta_i \lesssim -1.4 \beta_{\|i}^{-1}$~\citep{Hellinger_2000,Hellinger_2001}.
 These conditions together imply that, when $\beta_{\| i} \sim 1$, the resonant parallel firehose instability tends to dominate, but that the oblique firehose instability should become dominant when $\beta_{\| i} \gg 1$.

-The less negative values of the pressure anisotropy required for the resonant and oblique firehose instabilities to operate at ion-Larmor scales have been considered and discussed extensively for collisionless, $\beta_{\|i} \gtrsim 1$ plasma similar to the solar wind~\citep{Hellinger_2006,Matteini_2007,Matteini_2012,Matteini_2013}.
-However, complementary results for firehose instability thresholds in $\beta_{\|i} \gg 1$ plasma have not been the focus of any previous published studies, nor have results for peak growth rates.
-We therefore report these results in the next section.
+The less negative values of the pressure anisotropy required for the resonant and oblique firehose instabilities to operate { linearly} at ion-Larmor scales have been considered and discussed extensively for collisionless, $\beta_{\|i} \gtrsim 1$ plasma similar to the solar wind~\citep{Hellinger_2006,Matteini_2007,Matteini_2012,Matteini_2013}. { Several studies present results of direct relevance to high-$\beta$ plasmas.
+For example, in addition to identifying the existence of the resonant parallel firehose instability, \citet{Gary_1998} characterise its linear threshold for $\beta_i \leq 10$. \citet{Hellinger_2006} compute linear instability thresholds for both the resonant parallel and oblique firehose instabilities in a bi-Maxwellian plasma for $\beta_i \leq 30$.
+However, complementary results for linear firehose instability thresholds in plasmas with larger $\beta_i$ have not been the focus of any previous published studies, nor have results for peak growth rates.} We therefore report these results in the next section.